Selected departures from July to November 2019 & January to April 2020

 Transfer to the airport for the return flight to London.

 The price of this holiday is per person, based on two people sharing a twin room.
 Single rooms available at the relevant supplement.
-Thirteen nights’ accommodation in three, four and five-star hotels; daily breakfast and four dinners, scheduled flights to/from Delhi, domestic flights to/ from Amritsar and from Udaipur; all transfers; all local accommodation taxes, all local transport as described; hotel porterage of one item of luggage per person and the services of a Riviera Travel tour manager.
+Thirteen nights’ accommodation in three, four and five-star hotels; daily breakfast, one lunch and five dinners, scheduled flights to/from Delhi, domestic flights to/ from Amritsar and from Udaipur; all transfers; all local accommodation taxes, all local transport as described; hotel porterage of one item of luggage per person and the services of a Riviera Travel tour manager.

 Included excursions are: guided tours of Amritsar, Agra and the Taj Mahal, Jaipur city tour, visit to Amber Fort, city tour of Pushkar, Jodhpur and Mehrangarh Forts, visit to Nagaur Fort, Ranakpur temple, Udaipur city tour Delhi city tour;